KellyBlack/COMPASS/documentation/source/calcOne.rst

   the dominant term in a solution.

-* Use Newton's Second Law to derive the differential equation describing the motion of a spring mass system without friction.
+* Use Newton's Second Law to derive the differential equation describing the motion of a spring-mass system without friction.

-* Determine the position of an object that is part of a spring mass system without friction given appropriate initial conditions.
+* Determine the position of an object that is part of a spring-mass system without friction given appropriate initial conditions.

+Goals for activity  30
+^^^^^^^^^^^^^^^^^^^^^^^^^

+Students should be able to do each of the following:

+* Use Newton's Second Law to derive the differential equation describing the motion of a spring-mass system without friction where some parameters for the system are not explicitly defined numerically.

+* Based on a written description of a spring-mass system without friction, determine the cost function and constraint associated with the system.

+Goals for activity  31
+^^^^^^^^^^^^^^^^^^^^^^^^^

+Students should be able to do each of the following:

+* Recognize that the linearization of a function and the tangent line at the same point are the same functions.

+* Determine the linearization of a given function at a point.

+* Use the linearization of a function at a point to construct an approximation to the original function at a nearby point.

+* Use a coherent strategy to determine which point to use for a linearization based on the context of a written question.

+* Convert an expression into an equivalent root finding problem.

+* Use the linearization to approximate the zero of a function.